Khanqah-Mausoleum of Sultan Barsbay: Khanqah

-Further south, extending from the mosque and mausoleum but now ruined, is a long structure that acted as part of the khanqah (a lodge and establishment for Sufis) and included living cells for the Sufi residents.
+Further south, extending from the mosque and mausoleum but now ruined, is a long structure that acted as part of the khanqah and included living cells for the Sufi residents.

 Further to the south of the khanqah, on the same side of the street, is another long, semi-ruined building that was once the Takiyya (another type of khanqah) of Ahmad Abu Sayf, also built in the 15th century but not part of Barsbay's original complex.